Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Introduction

-In order to answer our question of interest, an approach outside the scope of equilibrium scattering and many-body theory is needed, since the force-carrier part of the system is externally prepared in an arbitrary initial state.
+In order to answer our question of interest, an approach outside the scope of equilibrium scattering and many-body theory is needed, since the \fpm{mediator's} part of the system is externally prepared in an arbitrary initial state.
 We achieve this by developing a tailored real-time formulation of the Dyson equation for the two-particle vertex function, known in thermal equilibrium as the Bethe-Salpeter equation \cite{abrikosov2012methods}.
-The advantage of our approach is to reveal the difference between initial quantum states of the force carrier through an emergent structure of scattering vertices.
-This structure, which is irrelevant when the carrier is prepared in a Gaussian state, adds to the usual energy-momentum and causal structure of the scattering, and is determined by the wave function in the Hilbert-space of the force carrier.
+The advantage of our approach is to reveal the difference between initial quantum states of the \fpm{mediator} through an emergent structure of scattering vertices.
+This structure, which is irrelevant when the \fpm{mediator} is prepared in a Gaussian state, adds to the usual energy-momentum and causal structure of the scattering, and is determined by the wave function in the Hilbert-space of the \fpm{mediator}.
 Moreover, our method is amenable to non-perturbative resummation techniques, allowing to describe collective phenomena, like instabilities towards macroscopically ordered phases.